arrowhead-f/x509-profile/proposal.md

 For each of these two dates, the date in question _must_ be encoded as a `UTCTime` if its year is less than or equal to 2049, or as a `GeneralizedTime` if the year is equal to or greater than 2050.
 See Section 4.1.2.5 of RFC 5280 for more details.

-The time span denoted by this field _should_ be shorter than the expected lifetime of the entity owning it, if provisions exist for renewing it during its lifetime.
+The time span denoted by this field _should_ be shorter than the expected lifetime of the entity owning it, typically significantly shorter, if provisions exist for renewing it during its lifetime.
 More specific recommendations will be published in other documents of the Eclipse Arrowhead project.

 #### 2.1.6 `subject`